Virous77/Virous77/README.md

 Frontend Developer
 ----------------------

 Self-motivated Frontend Developer.
 Love to build.
 Morning start with JavaScript & React init.
 I create successful responsive web apps that are fast, easy to use, and built with best practices.
-The main area of my expertise in front-end development using REACT, JAVASCRIPT, TYPESCRIPT, CSS building medium and complex web apps, custom plugins, features, animations and coding interactive layouts.
+The main area of my expertise in front-end development using REACT, JAVASCRIPT, TYPESCRIPT, CSS, SASS, NEXT.JS building medium and complex web apps, custom plugins, features, animations and coding interactive layouts.

 * 🌍  I'm based in Patna Bihar India
 * 🖥️  See my portfolio at [reetesh-virous.in](http://reetesh-virous.netlify.app/)